ericlucit/ericlucit/README.md

 ![Lucit Logo](https://lucit.cc/wp-content/uploads/2019/10/YouTube-CoverArt-Black-1024x576.png)

-I am the CTO and Co-Founder of Lucit, specializing in big-ticket inventory marketing software.
+I am the CTO and co-founder of Lucit, specializing in big-ticket inventory marketing software with a focus on digital billboards.

 ## Lucit Layout